Scorpion: Mesosoma

 Ventral view: the pectines have a comblike structure in an inverted V shape.

 The mesosoma or preabdomen is the broad part of the opisthosoma.
-In the early stages of embryonic development the mesosoma consist of eight segments, but the first segment disappear before birth, so the mesosoma in scorpions actually consist of segments 2-8.
+In the early stages of embryonic development the mesosoma consist of eight segments, but the first segment disappears before birth, so the mesosoma in scorpions actually consist of segments 2–8.
 These anterior seven somites (segments) of the opisthosoma are each covered by a hardened plate, the tergite, on the back surface.
 Underneath, somites 3 to 7 are armored with matching plates called sternites.
-The underside of somite 1 has two covering over the genital opening.
+The underside of somite 1 has two, covering the genital opening.
 Sternite 2 forms the basal plate bearing the comb-like pectines, which function as sensory organs.

 The next four somites, 3 to 6, all possess two spiracles each.
 They serve as openings for the scorpion's respiratory organs, known as book lungs, and vary in shape.
 There are thus four pairs of book lungs; each consists of some 140 to 150 thin flaps or lamellae filled with air inside a pulmonary chamber, connected on the ventral side to an atrial chamber which opens into a spiracle.
 Bristles keep the lamellae from touching.
 A muscle opens the spiracle and widens the atrial chamber; dorsoventral muscles contract to constricts the pulmonary chamber, pushing air out, and relax to allow the chamber to refill.
 The 7th and last somite lacks any notable structure.

 The mesosoma contains the heart or "dorsal vessel" which is the center of the scorpion's open circulatory system.
 The heart is continuous with a deep arterial system which spreads throughout the body.
 Sinuses return deoxygenated blood (hemolymph) to the heart; the blood is re-oxygenated by cardiac pores.
 The mesosoma also houses the reproductive system.
 The female gonads are three or four tubes which are aligned and have two to four transverse anastomoses connecting them.
 These tubes create oocytes and house developing embryos.
 They connect to two oviducts which connect to a single atrium leading to the genital orifice.
 Male gonads are two pairs of cylindrical tubes with a ladder-like configuration; they contain spermatozoa-producing cysts.
 Both tubes end in a spermiduct, one on the opposite sides of the mesosoma.
 They connect to glandular symmetrical structures called paraxial organs, which end at the genital orifice.
 These create two halves of the chitin-based spermatophore which merge.